 The internet and all the free tools out there make it possible.
 You just have to look.
 Maybe you just need a laptop, website, and business cards to start your company.
 Maybe you need a new wearhouse.
 Either way, it is possible to keep costs down when starting a business.
 Hang in there.

 There is help out there for funding.
 It can add up, so consider bootstrapping first.
 Be prepared to pay for something if you want to get serious and make big moves.
 Many entrepreneurs find that the premium versions of many free tools are worth it.

 If you want the best results, you need to invest in your business, and more importantly, yourself.
 You have social media, crowdfunding, and even the old-fashioned method of public fundraising.
 If you are fortunate enough to have a job, keep pushing forward and save as much as you can.
 If you combine these methods, you’ll find yourself with the money that you need in no time at all.

 A failure to commit early on is one of the top three reasons startups fail.
-If you want it then go for it.
+If you want it then go for it, know it'll be hard work.
 Have patience and don’t give up.

 What is The Easiest Business to Start With No Money?